Curtis Hannah: Relationship with Esther Samuels

 In 2015 Curtis embarked on a relationship with young doctor Esther Samuels (Ngahuia Piripi).
 Daniels had a strong relationship with Piripi and he thought, "it helps on screen.
 If we couldn't get on off-screen, I think it would be hard to find that chemistry on screen."
 Throughout 2016, Curtis actively tried to steal Esther from her boyfriend Finn (Lukas Whiting), eventually succeeding.
 Daniels thought Curtis and Finn's rivalry played out well, "Because we're such good friends, we can push each other further safely on screen".
 Despite the on-off nature of Curtis and Esther, Daniels believed, "they'll definitely end up together.
 They're each other's soul mate."
 However Curtis' arrest saw the couple separated which "saddened" Daniels as well as Curtis, "It breaks his heart as well because I think she's his soulmate.
 He's really in love with her and they've just got together and then this happens and it's quite devastating."
 Whilst Curtis spent time in jail, Esther reunited with Finn with Piripi stating she did, "genuinely believe that Esther loves both Curtis and Finn but, with Curtis, she just loved him more.
 I feel like with Esther and Finn, I think she's fighting feelings she's had there because she knows her feelings for Curtis are stronger."
 As Finn and Esther planned to marry in March 2018, Curtis still believed "that he is the better man for her."
 Piripi believed that Finn was the right choice for Esther, "There's always going to be that love that Curtis and Esther have ...
 It is that first love.
 It's that one that stole your heart.
 You realise as you drift apart, grow apart, you become different people but it's shared experiences, and shared history that really ties those people.
-I think Finn is something new and Esther sees a future in that rather than holding onto the nostalgia that is Curtis."

-In 2021, in Shortland Street: Retribution spinoff series: Esther came down to find him in Christchurch while he was undercover for Iron Dogs gang, where his cover was blown, and Esther gave birth to her second child.
-In the final episode of this spinoff series, Esther, Curtis and Jack were found in an abandoned warehouse and Curtis was murdered by gang leader with assistance from a Police officer that had been feeding information to the gang blowing Curtis cover as an undercover cop.
+I think Finn is something new and Esther sees a future in that rather than holding onto the nostalgia that is Curtis."Esther's later relationship with Eddie Adams was challenged when he discovered she was still contacting Curtis, with Piripi explaining: "Everyone has that one what-if guy or girl and I think Curtis is definitely that for Esther ...
+She just can't seem to let him go whether he's there or not.
+She just can't move on.
+Curtis and Esther eventually reconciled and had a daughter, Pikitea.
+However Curtis was killed off in the online spinoff Shortland Street: Retribution, with Daniels acknowledging fan's disappointment, "I think people will be sad but nothing can last forever so I do hope that in the end that they will be satisfied with how everything wraps up."
+Curtis' death continued featuring in storylines on-screen with Esther struggling with the grief.